The Front Runner (film): Casting

 In June 2017, it was reported that Hugh Jackman would portray Gary Hart in The Front Runner.
 In August 2017, the extended cast list for the film was announced, including Vera Farmiga as Hart's wife Oletha "Lee" Hart, Kaitlyn Dever as Gary and Lee's daughter Andrea Hart, Sara Paxton as Donna Rice, Ari Graynor as journalist Ann Devroy, and J. K. Simmons as Bill Dixon, Hart's 1988 presidential campaign manager and longtime friend.
 The following month, Jennifer Landon and John Bedford Lloyd joined the cast in unspecified roles.
 In October 2017, Chris Coy was cast as press secretary Kevin Sweeney.

 Filming

 Principal photography began on September 18, 2017, in Georgia, with Jackman revealing the first image from the set that day.
 Production took place in both Atlanta and Savannah.

+Music

 Release

-In May 2018, Sony Pictures and Stage 6 Films acquired U.S. distribution rights to the film at the 71st Cannes Film Festival, with a planned awards season release.
+In May 2018, Sony Pictures acquired worldwide distribution rights to the film at the 71st Cannes Film Festival, with a planned awards season release.
 It had its world premiere at the Telluride Film Festival on August 31, 2018, and screened at the Toronto International Film Festival on September 8.

 The Front Runner began its limited release on Tuesday, November 6, 2018, the first film to ever be released on Election Day in the United States.
 It then expanded to 22 theaters on November 16, and nationwide on November 21.